markgandolfo1/Chat-Server/README.md

 464251

 Users initially join a "lobby".
 Private messaging is only allowed when users are in the same room, and it is not allowed in the lobby.
 General messaging is allowed in the lobby.
+New users can not initially see who is in the lobby.
+Once they have joined a group, they can see who is in the room.

 Creative Portion: